 The holder of an overseas driving licence may, for a period of up to one year, drive a motor vehicle in Britain.
 EU drivers must possess a driving licence and either a passport or ID card.

 Drivers outside the EU must possess a valid domestic driving licence with English translation.
 If English translation is not available, an international driving permit is required in addition to a domestic driving licence.
 A passport must also accompany a domestic driving licence.
+Please note we are unable to accept digital driving licences, you must present either a physical copy or an International Driving Permit (IDP) along with your passport.

 The Highway code refers to rules, regulations and guidelines that apply to every road user that are required to drive safely and lawfully in the UK.
 Find out full details of the Highway Code.